OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V2/index.md

 If *After Barcode Scan* is selected, the script is invoked after a barcode scan is performed, regardless of the *Keyboard Wedge* option in the Web Application Profile settings.

-If *Append to Body* is selected, the script is not invoked but added directly to the body of the html page.
+If *Append to body* is selected, the script is not invoked but added directly to the body of the html page.

 JavaScript may be entered directly into the JavaScript field.
 Alternatively, use the Import button in the application bar to browse for a JavaScript file.
 This allows you to edit the file with the convenience of a desktop editor.